My Own Cloud Server

 The case is easy to use and looks nice, but it is larger than I expected it to be.
 And yet somehow its interior is so cramped that I would be wary of putting a traditional, hot processor in there without having a modular power supply to improve airflow.
 Finally, one nice feature of the case is that the stock fans all have dust guards behind them, preventing dust from getting in the case.

-Honestly, though, 99.999% of the time I'm using 20 megabytes of those 4 gigabytes of RAM and only a slight fraction of the processing power.
+Honestly, though, 99.999% of the time I'm using 70 out of 8192 megabytes of of RAM and only a slight fraction of the processing power.
 You could do what I'm doing by using an old laptop, or probably even a 10 year old PC as long as you don't mind the energy cost.
 (For a PC that uses 120 watts, you're looking at about 10 dollars per month for 24/7 usage.)

 How I Did It: Operating System